 - What if I need help filling out the desk review request form?

 The desk review request form provides you with an opportunity to request a conference with the social services district.
 You can fill the form out with what you know and check the box to request a conference so that you can explain directly to a social services district representative why you think you are entitled to the desk review.

 You can also find a lawyer or other advocate or friend to assist you in filling out the form.

 - A conference provides an opportunity for you to discuss your concerns about your desk review more fully.
 You can either speak with the social services district over the telephone or you can make an appointment to meet face-to-face with a social services district representative.

 - Do I need a lawyer to assist with this process?

-- No, as in Fair Hearings, you do not need a lawyer to assist you with this process.
-You are entitled to the assistance of a lawyer, if you wish, at your own expense.
-A lawyer may assist you in filling out the desk review request form and may accompany you to the conference.
+- No. You do not need a lawyer to assist you with this process.
+You are entitled to the assistance of a lawyer, if you wish, at your own expense or though a local not-for-profit legal services corporation.
+A lawyer may assist you in filling out the desk review request form.

 - Can I just bring these issues up at a Fair Hearing?